choubari/3D-Tanks-Game-Unity/README.md

 3D Tanks Game is a 2 player shooter game using one keyboard that uses simple game mechanics, integrating world and screen space UI, as well as game architecture and audio mixing...

-It was implemented following [Tanks Tutorial](https://learn.unity.com/project/tanks-tutorial) originally recorded at Unite Boston 2015.
+It was implemented following [Tanks Tutorial](https://learn.unity.com/project/tanks-tutorial) on Unity Learn Platform, it was originally recorded at Unite Boston 2015.

 ## Images